 You may not have considered Yoho National Park as a must-see destination.
 But with its natural wonders and historic sites, there are so many things to do in Yoho that you don’t want to miss.

 Nature lovers will step into nirvana while exploring every inch of Yoho’s epic backcountry.
 Yoho is easily accessible from Calgary.
-It is only a 2.5-hour drive along the Trans-Canada Highway to reach this stretch of the Canadian Rockies.
+It is only a 2.5-hour drive along the Trans-Canada Highway to reach this stretch of the Canadian Rocky Mountains.

 Buckle up and get ready to see why Yoho National Park should be your next trip into the great outdoors.
 Our guide will cover Yoho’s iconic sights, hiking trails, and places to stay that bring Mother Nature to your doorstep.